Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Pittsburgh's games this season have gone over 42.5 points five of eight times.

-- The combined points per game average of the two teams, 36.9, is 5.6 points fewer than Sunday's over/under.
+- The two teams combine to average 36.9 points per game, 5.6 less than the over/under in this contest.

-- The 51.6 points per game these two squads have allowed their opponents to score this season are 9.1 more than the 42.5 total in this contest.
+- The 51.6 points per game these two squads have allowed to opponents this season are 9.1 more than the 42.5 over/under in this contest.

-- The Steelers and their opponents have scored an average of 43.4 points per game in 2020, 0.9 more than Sunday's total.

 - The 47.8 PPG average total in Lions games this season is 5.3 points more than this game's over/under.